allen-garvey/movie-list/README.md

 * If you do not have Gulp installed type `npm install gulp -g` or `sudo npm install gulp -g` to install gulp globally to enable the `gulp` command
 * Type `gulp build` to compile scss files
 * Type `gulp watch` to watch for changes in scss files and build as necessary during development
+* Type `npm run setup` to initialize `./inc/db.php` which you should edit with database connection settings (requires bash and POSIX compatible operating system)

 ## License